 scp hpc.lafayette.edu:~/myfilename .

-The period (.) above is just another shortcut that means “the current directory,” so the above command will copy
+The period (.) above is another shortcut that represents “the current directory,” so the above command will copy

 myfilename from within your home directory on the cluster and save it in whichever directory you are currently in on your local system.

 You should not generally run software directly from the login node!
-While it is acceptable in some cases to do so for testing purposes, in general you must connect to one of the computational nodes before running any software for an extended time (plus, there are greater resources available on the compute nodes anyway).
+While it is acceptable in some cases to do so for limited testing purposes, in general you must connect to one of the computational nodes through Slurm before running any software for an extended time.
+The computational nodes provide a greater level of processing and memory resources than the are available on the login node.
 To connect to a compute node, you will use Slurm; this is typically used to submit batch jobs to the computational nodes, but it can also be used to initialize an interactive shell on them:

 srun -t 240 --mem=16gb --pty /bin/bash

--t flag takes time in minutes by default, so you can adjust that to whatever time you require (note that your session will terminate when the time runs out), and you can likewise customize the amount of memory you need.
+-t flag takes time in minutes by default, so you can adjust that to whatever time you require (the interactive shell session will terminate when the time runs out killing any tasks), and you can likewise customize the amount of memory you need.
 Note also that this is a very basic example; for more information, see our dedicated Slurm tutorial.